Assault on Precinct 13 (1976 film): Production

 Following the release of Dark Star, Assault and a second script entitled Eyes were supposed to be two low-budget films written and directed by John Carpenter, with financing by J. Stein Kaplan.
 After reviewing the first draft of Assault and following the sale of the script Eyes to Barbra Streisand and Jon Peters, later renamed Eyes of Laura Mars, Kaplan and Kaufman concentrated on just Assault.
 "J. Stein Kaplan was a friend of mine from USC," said Carpenter.
-"He knew Joseph Kaufman from his days in Philadelphia … Basically their fathers were funding Assault on Precinct 13".
+"He knew Joseph Kaufman from his days in Philadelphia ...
+Basically their fathers were funding Assault on Precinct 13".
 The two families of the producers formed the CKK Corporation to finance the film.

 Screenplay

 Carpenter had hoped to make a Howard Hawks-style Western like El Dorado or Rio Lobo, but when the $100,000 budget prohibited it, Carpenter refashioned the basic scenario of Rio Bravo into a modern setting.
-Carpenter employed the pseudonym "John T. Chance" for his original version of the script, entitled The Anderson Alamo, but he used his own name for the writing credit on the completed film.
+Carpenter employed the pseudonym "John T. Chance", after John Wayne's character in Rio Bravo, for his original version of the script, entitled The Anderson Alamo, but he used his own name for the writing credit on the completed film, using 'Chance' for his film editing credit.
 The script was written in eight days.
 Carpenter joked, "The script came together fast, some would say too fast."

 Carpenter's script makes many allusions to film history and inspirations for this film.
 It has many references to the films of Howard Hawks.
 For example, the character of Leigh, played by Laurie Zimmer, was a reference to Rio Bravo writer Leigh Brackett.
+(Carpenter later featured a character named 'Sheriff Leigh Brackett' in Halloween).
 The running gag of having Napoleon Wilson constantly ask, "Got a smoke?", was inspired by the cigarette gags used in many of Hawks's Westerns.
 Also, subtle references are made to directors Sergio Leone and Alfred Hitchcock.
 The day and time titles were used to make the film feel more like a documentary.